 His trial began on May 7, 2002 in Norwalk, Connecticut.
 Lacking forensic evidence, prosecutors relied on witness testimony and a weak, changing alibi to make their case.
-The masturbating in a tree thing was talked about at length and passages of his Dead Man Talking book proposal were also used – though he never admitted to murder in the proposal he did talk about “jerking off” in the tree where her body would be later found.
+The masturbating in a tree thing was talked about at length and passages of his Dead Man Talking book proposal were also used – though he never admitted to murder in the proposal he did talk about “jerking off” in the tree where her Martha’s body would later be discovered.

 Former students from the Élan School testified that they heard Michael confess to killing Martha.

 Another student, Jennifer Pease, testified that Greg had told her something similar.
-And now we’re getting into hearsay, which I don’t put a lot of faith in, and neither should you when it comes to criminal trials.
+And now we’re getting into hearsay, which I don’t put a lot of stock in when it comes to criminal trials.

 “He related that he was in his garage and then he was running through some woods,” Higgins said.
 “He had a golf club in his hands.
 He looked up and saw pine trees.
 The next thing that he remembers is that he woke up in his house, and that’s the story he related to me… [Michael] was crying and saying he didn’t know whether he did it or not.
 He thought he may have done it.
 He didn’t know what happened.
 Eventually he came to the point that he did do it.
 He must have done it.
 ‘I did it.'”

-Higgins acknowledged under cross-examination that he really didn’t know if Skakel was guilty or not, just that he believed the story that was told to him directly.
+Higgins acknowledged under cross-examination that he really didn’t know if Skakel was guilty or not, just that he believed the story that was told to him directly by the defendant.